WORKING DOCUMENT

 3.7 First Nations, Métis and Inuit Education Consultants shall:

-facilitate collaboration with Indigenous communities to provide professional development;
+- collaborate with Indigenous communities to provide professional development opportunities;

-facilitate the creation of curriculum-focused learning strategies and materials for application in the classroom;
+- support the creation of curriculum-focused learning strategies and materials for classroom use;

-ensure that the perspectives of First Nations, Métis and Inuit peoples applied in classrooms are accurate and address the needs of all students.
+- ensure that First Nations, Métis and Inuit perspectives in classrooms are accurate, authentic and inclusive of diverse experiences.

 3.8 Principals shall:

-work with teaching staff, student success teachers and special education staff to assess the needs of self-identified students, and address achievement and well-being where necessary;
+- work with teachers, student success staff and support staff to assess the needs of Indigenous students and address achievement and well-being where necessary;

-provide and communicate opportunities that increase the knowledge of the First Nations, Métis and Inuit cultures, histories and perspectives among all staff members;
+- provide and communicate opportunities that increase staff understanding of First Nations, Métis and Inuit histories, cultures and perspectives;

-provide access to accurate resources that include the First Nations, Métis and Inuit perspective to address the needs of all students, including, but not limited to, schools where significant numbers of students have self-identified;
+- ensure staff have access to accurate resources that include First Nations, Métis and Inuit perspectives to address the needs of all students, including in schools with significant numbers of self-identified students;

 3.9 Teachers shall:

-commit to ongoing learning about First Nations, Métis and Inuit peoples, cultures and various pedagogies.
+- participate in ongoing professional learning to strengthen understanding of First Nations, Métis and Inuit histories, cultures and pedagogies.

 3.10 Support staff shall: